HaXi-356/CSRF---Synchronizer-Token-Packet/README.md

-- # CSRF---Synchronizer-Token-Packet
+- # Cross Site Request Forgery -Synchronizer Token Pattern

 -----INFOR-----

-- First clone the stp.rar folder and put it inside htdocs.
+- First clone the stp.rar folder and put it inside htdocs (XAMMP).
 Then extract the file and access the content using localhost/stp/ in your web browser.

 - Username and the Password is given in the index.php page